Jugaad: Improvised vehicles

-Jugaad vehicles are not officially recognized as road-worthy, and despite a few proposals to regulate them, vote-bank politics have trumped safety concerns.
+Jugaad vehicles are not officially recognized as road-safe, and despite a few proposals to regulate them, vote-bank politics have trumped safety concerns.
 The improvised vehicles have now become rather popular as a means to transport all manner of burdens, from lumber to steel rods to school children.
 For safety reasons the Government of India has officially banned jugaad vehicles.

 Another type of jugaad called bike-rehra or motorcycle-rehri, a motorcycle, moped or scooter modified into motorized trikes are used in the northern states of India, especially Punjab.

 Another type of jugaad called phat-phatri rickshaw or phatphatiya rickshaw, WWII-era Harley Davidson motorcycles modified into motorized trikes which were earlier used in New Delhi.

-A variant of the jugaad vehicle in the Tamil Nadu state of Southern India is the meen body vandi.
+A variant of the jugaad vehicle in the Tamil Nadu state of Southern India is the meen badi vandi.
 This roughly translates to 'fish bed vehicle' because they originated among local fishermen who needed a quick and cheap transport system to transport fish.
 It is a motorized tri-wheeler (derived from the non-motorized variant) with a heavy-duty suspension and a motorcycle engine—typically recycled from Czech Yezdi or Enfield Bullet vehicles.
 Its origins are typical of other jugaadu innovations—dead fish are typically considered unhygienic, and vehicles that carry them cannot be typically used to carry anything else.
 Similar vehicles can be found throughout much of Southeast Asia.

 Another variant of the jugaad called chakkda rickshaw, a motorcycle modified into a tri-wheeler with truck wheels in the rear, is used in the Gujarat state of India.

 A variant of jugaad in Pakistan is a motorcycle made into a motorized trike called chand-gari meaning "moon vehicle" or chingchee after the Chinese company Jinan Qingqi who first introduced these to the market.

-Today, a jugaad is one of the most cost-effective transportation solutions for rural Indians, Pakistanis, and Bangladeshis.
+Today, a jugaad is a transportation solution for rural Indians, Pakistanis, and Bangladeshis.